leeboardtools/mimon/UIDesignNotes.md

             - Needs to be smart enough to detect if future transactions are affected by the lots sold (i.e. do we run out of the lot?)

+- MultiSplitsEditor:
+    - Need to track splits beyond props so we can delete entries.
+    - Need to add empty new split.